 What is narrative reporting?

-A narrative does not have to be lengthy (500-750 words will do).
-An organisation does not need to include all of its diversity and inclusion policies – only those that are relevant to closing the gap.
-It is helpful to set out what actions the organisation is taking to address the gap over what time period, so that future narratives can report on any progress made towards narrowing the gap.
-Organisations that have had a significant gap for a long time may want to focus on what resources are being allocated to closing it and what progress they expect to make in the short term.
+A narrative doesn't have to be lengthy (500-750 words will do) and doesn’t need to include all an organisation’s diversity and inclusion policies – only those that are relevant to closing the gap.
+It’s helpful to set out what actions the organisation is taking to narrow the gap over what time period, so that future narratives can report on progress made on this.
+Organisations that have had a significant gap for a long time may want to focus on what resources are being allocated to closing it and what progress they expect to make in the short term .

 The narrative could cover a range of issues, including:

-Why HR should be involved in writing the statement
+Why should HR professionals be involved in writing the statement?

-Simply because an organisation has a larger gender pay gap compared to others does not mean that it is a ‘bad’ employer.
-Organisations vary in terms of their provision of non-pay benefits, such as contributions to employee pensions, which means that rankings on the basis of pay alone might not accurately reflect relativities in total reward.
-There will be employers that promote diversity with the use of inclusive practices, yet report a relatively large gap, due to broader factors such as the particular sector or type of work or because of the local labour supply.
-Conversely, employers that do not have particularly inclusive work practices may be able to report a relatively low gender pay gap.
+Simply because an organisation has a larger gender pay gap doesn’t mean it is a ‘bad’ employer.
+Employers’ non-pay benefits, such as pension contributions, vary, so rankings on the basis of pay alone may not accurately reflect total reward relativities.
+Organisations that promote diversity by using inclusive practices may yet report a relatively large gender pay gap due to their particular sector, or type of work, or the local labour supply.
+Conversely, employers that don’t have particularly inclusive work practices may report a relatively low gender pay gap.

-A narrative can help an organisation contextualise its headline gender pay gap data and develop appropriate remedial steps.
-Transparency is a crucial first step, but if the data is considered in isolation, an employer’s gender pay gap figures will still only provide a superficial overview of what is happening to men and women’s pay in that organisation, but do little to help understand why it is happening.
-An understanding of the underlying causes of a gender pay gap goes beyond how women and men are paid, and extends to how an organisation’s working practices, and possibly culture, negatively affect women’s employment prospects and opportunities for progression.
+A narrative can help an organisation contextualise its gender pay gap data and develop appropriate remedial actions.
+Transparency is a crucial first step but considered in isolation, an employer’s gender pay gap data still only provides a superficial overview of what is happening to men and women’s pay in that organisation.
+It does little to help understand why it is happening.
+Understanding the underlying causes of a gender pay gap goes beyond how women and men are paid.
+Businesses need to know how their working practices, and possibly culture, negatively affect women’s employment prospects and opportunities for progression.